Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Evaluation Results

-In this subsection, we evaluate the performance of RT-Gang++.
-The basic experiment setup is the same as those in Section~\ref{sec:case}: i.e., we execute the SLAM task on Cores 0 and 1, the EuRoC dataset playback task on Core 2, and the DNN task on Core 3 and the iGPU.
-We repeat the experiment without and with RT-Gang++, denoted as \textit{Co-run} and \textit{RT-Gang++}, respectively.
+The basic experiment setup is the same as described in Section~\ref{sec:case}: that is, we execute the SLAM task on Cores 0 and 1, the EuRoC dataset playback task on Core 2, and the DNN task on Core 3 and the iGPU.

+For evaluation, we repeat the experiment in Section~\ref{sec:eval-gpu} but with using RT-Gang++.
+Recall that in this experiment, we co-schedule BkPLLWrite(LLC) DoS attackers as aggressors on all CPU cores to incur contention on the shared hardware resources, specifically on a single LLC bank.
+As such, we want to know how well RT-Gang++ can protect the performance of the SLAM and the DNN task in the presence of the DoS attackers.